 - Steve has served as national counsel in seven MDL litigations and many state court coordinations.

-- Steve currently serves as national counsel to Boston Scientific in medical device litigation.
+- Steve served as national counsel to Boston Scientific in medical device litigation.

 - Steve was lead counsel to Pfizer in Viagra litigation, winning summary judgment in seven cases alleging that Viagra causes heart attacks, including affirmances of all three summary judgments that were appealed.
 Selig v.
 Pfizer Inc., 735 N.Y.S.
 2d 549 (N.Y.
 App.
 Div.-1st Dept. 2002).
 More recently, his team won summary judgment on claims that Viagra can cause permanent vision loss, “effectively ending” the litigation, according to the MDL judge.
 In re Viagra Products Liability Litigation, 658 F. Supp 2nd 936 (D. Minn.
 Aug.
 19, 2009) (MDL); In re Viagra Products Liability Litigation, 658 F. Supp 2nd 950(D. Minn.
 Aug.
 19, 2009)